-Annual Salary
+Base Salary

-The PCC approves the annual salary of our executive officers.
+The PCC is responsible for approving the base salary of our executive officers.
 Salary guidelines and adjustments for our executive officers are considered with reference to:

 - a) compensation benchmarking as set out above; - b) the experience, qualifications and tenure of each executive officer; - c) the individual performance of each executive officer; and - d) the scope of responsibilities of each executive officer.